mxr576/d7to8/d8/d8batch/README.md

-title of the generated nodes will be set to the feed source's original title with the help of the [Guzzle](http://docs.guzzlephp.org/en/latest/) and the [Crawler](http://symfony.com/doc/current/components/dom_crawler.html) libraries, which are also part of the Drupal 8 (thanks to Symfony).
+title of the generated nodes will be set to the feed source's original title with the help of the [Guzzle](http://docs.guzzlephp.org/en/latest/) and the [Crawler](http://symfony.com/doc/current/components/dom_crawler.html) libraries, which are also part of Drupal 8 (thanks to Symfony).

 #### About these modules